 Devices compatible with Google Fit

-A number of fitness and health devices are compatible with Google Fit, most of them being Wear OS smartwatches.
+Many fitness and health devices are compatible with Google Fit, most of them being Wear OS smartwatches.
 Google Fit is the default fitness app for Wear OS devices (unless a company includes its own fitness app), so you can expect to use Google Fit if you pick up a Wear OS smartwatch.

-Other non-Wear OS devices work with Google Fit too, though there are far fewer of them.
+Other non-Wear OS devices work with Google Fit, too, though there are far fewer of them.
 Here are our favorite Google Fit-compatible devices:

 - Withings ScanWatch, Move, and Move ECG